 As storytelling and media become increasingly essential to social change efforts, creatives and funders are working even more closely.
 But these communities don’t necessarily share language, culture, expectations, or even a common vision.
 Too often, miscommunication gets in the way of great collaborations.
-That’s why we created The Prenups: What Funders and Creatives Should Talk about Before Tying the Knot.
+That’s why, in 2009, we created The Prenups: What Funders and Creatives Should Talk about Before Tying the Knot.

 Seasoned funders and filmmakers say that it’s important to have an honest discussion about each other’s experience in filmmaking and in philanthropy.
 From there, they need to clearly communicate their goals and...Read more...